Important Windchill and FlexPLM Security Notice

 What is source code management (SCM)?

-Source code management (SCM) is the discipline and set of tools used to store, control, and manage changes to source code across the software development lifecycle.
-It enables teams to collaborate efficiently while maintaining a reliable change history, enforcing access control, and aligning code with approved requirements and releases.
+Source code management (SCM) is the discipline and set of tools used to store, control, and manage changes to source code across the software development lifecycle—but in software‑driven products, it serves as the control point for change across the entire lifecycle.

 How does source code management work?